morabah/health-7/PROJECT_REFERENCE.md

 - Improving user experience with faster data access
 - Providing better stability under high load

+### Enhanced Caching Implementation (Latest)

+We've implemented several caching improvements to enhance the application's performance:

+1. **Optimized TTL Settings**
+   - Adjusted cache TTL values based on data volatility
+   - Increased TTL for stable data like doctors (5 minutes)
+   - Reduced TTL for frequently changing data like notifications (10 seconds)

+2. **setDoctorData Method**
+   - Added specialized `setDoctorData` method to `cacheManager.ts`
+   - Optimized for doctor data with high priority caching
+   - Integrated with React Query for consistent state management

+3. **Browser localStorage Persistence**
+   - Implemented browser-persistent caching in `browserCacheManager.ts`
+   - Set longer TTLs for browser storage (12 hours for doctor data)
+   - Added automatic pruning of expired entries
+   - Implemented versioning to handle schema changes
+   - Added size management and cleanup mechanisms

+4. **Multi-level Cache Strategy**
+   - Memory Cache → Browser Cache → API (prioritized access path)
+   - Cross-population between cache levels
+   - Graceful fallback when items expire or aren't found

+These cache enhancements significantly improve the application's performance, especially for repeat visitors and during intermittent connectivity.

+### Cache System Fixes

+### Fixed Circular Dependency in Cache System

+We've fixed a circular dependency issue between cache management modules:

+1. **Identified Issue**
+   - `browserCacheManager.ts` and `cacheManager.ts` had a circular dependency
+   - `CacheCategory` enum was defined in `cacheManager.ts` but needed in `browserCacheManager.ts`
+   - `browserCacheManager.ts` was imported in `cacheManager.ts`, creating a circular reference

+2. **Solution Implemented**
+   - Moved `CacheCategory` enum definition to `browserCacheManager.ts`
+   - Updated imports in `cacheManager.ts` to use the enum from `browserCacheManager.ts`
+   - Reorganized imports in `queryClient.ts` to break the circular dependency
+   - Restructured the browser cache interface for better organization

+3. **Implementation Benefits**
+   - Fixed the "Cannot read properties of undefined (reading 'USERS')" error
+   - Eliminated circular dependencies for more stable initialization
+   - Proper module separation with clearer responsibilities
+   - Improved error handling in the cache system

+This fix ensures the cache system initializes properly and prevents runtime errors that were occurring during application startup, particularly in the browser environment.

 ## Linting and TypeScript Fixes

 We've fixed several issues with TypeScript typings and linter errors: